mpj/beautiful-lies/README.md

 Beautiful Lies
 ==============

-Test doubles for asynchronous javascript that are easy on the eyes.
+Test doubles for asynchronous JavaScript that are easy on the eyes.

 #### Create a test double ...
 ```javascript